-On Tuesday, 16 February, the A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition launched its Test & Learn Series, a new event series dedicated to advancing learning, Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
-Collabor and communication in critical health campaign issues across different health campaign domains, country leaders, global actors, donors and implementing groups.
+On Tuesday, 16 February, the Health Campaign Effectiveness Coalition launched its Test & Learn Series, a new event series dedicated to advancing learning, collaboration and communication in critical health campaign issues across different health campaign domains, country leaders, global actors, donors and implementing groups.

 The team shared findings from interviews with 28 health campaign managers across immunization, polio, malaria, Vitamin A, and NTD programs from Cote d’Ivoire, Ethiopia, Ghana, Guyana, Indonesia, and Nigeria.